FunkeyFlo/ps5-mqtt/docs/DOCKER.md

 ### 2. Create a startup file
-The only thing we have to do here is to simply point the app to the server executable using `node.js`.
+The only thing left to do is to simply point the app to the server executable using `node.js`.
+We'll do this by creating a shell script called `run.sh` as mentioned before with the following contents.

 ```sh
 #!/bin/sh